iwanglang/observation-visual-acuity/README.md

 // { "display": "6/60", "numerator": 6, "denominator": 60, "LogMAR": 1.00 }
 ```

-use `getSnellenChartScales` function to get list of Visual Acuity Scale for prepare data of Visual Acuity that will save into server
+use `getSnellenChartScales` function to get list of snellen scales for prepare data of Visual Acuity that will save into server

+### Example for Snellen Chart

 |  Foot   | Metre | LogMAR |
 | :-----: | :---: | :----: |